 - Students residing in the Recovery Housing Community will meet with CIR staff and suitemates twice a semester.

 - Students will abide by Student Housing and Residential Life policies, code of conduct, university mission and policies, and local, state, and federal laws.

-- Sober Housing
+- Recovery Housing Community Options

-- 12-Step Meetings
+- On Campus12-Step Meetings

-- Liaison to Resources
+- Referrals to Campus Resources

 - Service Work Opportunities